scuzzydude/asimov/asimov.md

 *The King is dead, long live the King!*

 It's no secret who Kobe's childhood hero was, who he wanted to be like.
 It's also no secret which MVP he turned to when he needed to take his game to a genius level.
+Somebody James had direct access to for eight years.

 Good luck up there in Philly with Daryl, James.